 AB540 Undocumented Student Resource Guide (CFC Edition) - AB540 Resource Guide – is a “work in progress” and is a collaboration between the Center for Higher Education Policy Analysis (CHEPA) at the University of Southern California and the Salvadoran American Leadership and Educational Fund (SALEF), and Malou Chavez.

-USC College and Financial Aid Guide for Undocumented Students - USC’s comprehensive Financial Aid Guide for AB540 students.
-Discusses a wide range of topics: current law, federal / state legislation, options after graduation, and immigration information
+UCLA College and Financial Aid Guide for Undocumented Students - USC’s comprehensive Financial Aid Guide for AB540 students.
+Discusses a wide range of topics: current law, federal / state legislation, options after graduation, and immigration information.

 PCC Dreamkeepers - Dreamkeepers is a project of Scholarship America, and is meant to help out in times of unforeseen financial emergencies, which can happen at any time.
 Dreamkeepers will cover certain eligible expenses, such as utilities, rent, etc….